quachpas/cap_flashcards/README.md

 ## Contributing

 I'm open to any contributions.
 I am a complete beginner in regards to coding, and I am aware that my code has several design issues.
-Some parts might need to be rewritten completely.
+Some parts might need to be completely refactored.

 ## Author